Pepperdine University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Clinical Psychology with Emphasis in Marriage and Family Therapy

-Campus Location(s): Malibu (Drescher Graduate Campus, 24255 Pacific Coast Highway, Malibu, CA 90263; daytime program only), West Los Angeles (evening and online programs), Calabasas (26750 Agoura Road, Calabasas, CA 91302; evening program), Irvine (Lake Shore Towers III, 18111 Von Karman Avenue, Irvine, CA 92612; evening program and Latinx specialization)
+Campus Location: Malibu (Drescher Graduate Campus, 24255 Pacific Coast Highway, Malibu, CA 90263; daytime program only), West Los Angeles (evening and online programs), Calabasas (26750 Agoura Road, Calabasas, CA 91302; evening program), Irvine (Lake Shore Towers III, 18111 Von Karman Avenue, Irvine, CA 92612; evening program and Latinx specialization).
+See the Pepperdine University home page.

-Modality: Three formats offered: in-person daytime (Malibu), in-person evening (West LA, Calabasas, Irvine), and 100% online with weekly live classes and clinical rotations in student's community
+Modality: Three formats offered: in-person daytime (Malibu), in-person evening (West LA, Calabasas, Irvine), and 100% online with weekly live classes and clinical rotations in student's community.

-Accreditation: Regional accreditation through WASC Senior College and University Commission (WSCUC); no COAMFTE or CACREP accreditation
+Accreditation: Regional accreditation through WASC Senior College and University Commission (WSCUC); no COAMFTE or CACREP accreditation.

-Program Length by Format: Daytime: 2 years (62 units); Evening: 2.5 to 3 years (60 to 66 units); Online: 2.5 to 3 years (62 to 68 units)
+Program Length: Daytime: 2 years (62 units); Evening: 2.5 to 3 years (60 to 66 units); Online: 2.5 to 3 years (62 to 68 units).

 Estimated Total Program Tuition (effective 2025-2026): Daytime: $125,860 (62 units at $2,030/unit); Evening: approximately $97,800 to $107,580 (60 to 66 units at $1,630/unit); Online: approximately $125,860 to $138,040 (62 to 68 units at $2,030/unit).
 Note: tuition rates are subject to annual increase of 4 to 6% as determined by the Board of Regents.